primus/primus/CONTRIBUTING.md

 4. Press enter to execute the code.
 ```

+When adding code to your example please use [code fencing][fencing] to ensure
+that your snippet is highlighted correctly.
+This greatly improves the
+readability of the issue.

 ### Labels

 We try to label all created issues to make it easy to spot the scope of the